 If you're gone 1-2 weeks, you can arrange something with your students usually without a problem (like multiple sessions the week you come back).
 Relax, and enjoy your holiday! 🏖

 However, if you'll be away longer, let us know in advance so we can pass the baton to another mentor temporarily.

 No worries!
 This isn't a lifetime commitment.
 Just let us know in advance (at least two weeks).
 This will let us find another mentor for your students.

 How will I be paid?

 The payment method really depends on your banking situation, however the most common methods of payment are via Paypal and wire transfer.

 As a mentor there are a few tools you'll need to know in order to manage your students and your time.
-The tools we are currently using are Slack, Trello and Workplace.
-We will go into more depth about how these tools work later in the course, so don't worry.
+Other than the platform the main tool is Workplace.

 We use Facebook Workplace, a version of Facebook for schools and business that works exactly like Facebook itself.
 Students and mentors can discuss amongst themselves in public groups, and mentors have their own private groups as well.

 Here's what a Workplace looks like:

 As a mentor, you’ll have a number of obligations: